 As such, NHEK cells play an indispensable role in maintaining the skin’s natural defenses.
 Keratinocytes are critical to forming the skin’s natural barrier, promoting greater luminosity, flexibility, and smoothness, and of course, that highly coveted younger-looking appearance.
 The foundation of these benefits is hydration, within which NHEK differentiation plays an integral role.
 Keratinocytes build the skin’s barrier layer, locking in moisture and protecting the epidermis.

 Consumers are well aware of the importance of hydration for overall skin health and longevity.
 For instance, a recent Mintel study found that of the 20,000 American adults surveyed, 72% of women used a facial moisturizer.
-This tendency is reflected in other markets; in China, 75% of women use a daily moisturizer and a further 64% also use a complimentary night cream.
-It’s also important for the industry to note that the demand for moisturizing products is also growing in the male grooming space.
+This tendency is reflected in other markets; in China, 75% of women use a daily moisturizer and a further 64% also use a complementary night cream.
+It’s also important for the industry to note that the demand for moisturizing products is also growing in the male grooming space, where the demand for specific products that target male moisturizer needs is increasing.
 Currently, 27% of American men and 39% of British men use a daily moisturizing product.

 Stimulating NHEK differentiation for rich, nourishing hydration

 Although the concept of NHEK differentiation may not be common parlance on beauty product labels, this process is integral to the efficacy of these products.
 By supporting the differentiation process and nourishing these cells, products protect and improve the skin’s natural barrier.
 Through stimulating this process, moisturizing products can substantiate their claims and provide richer, more potent moisturization.
-Actives like Provital’s Aquaxtrem™ have been developed with NHEK cells in mind, activating the differentiation process to tighten the stratum corneum’s cell structure.
+Actives like Provital’s Aquaxtrem™ have been developed with NHEK cells in mind, activating the differentiation process to tighten the stratum corneum’s cell structure, while also responding to consumer demands for BPC products with a natural origin.
 Learn more about this innovative active here.